Find advice and answers from our support team fast or get in touch

 HMRC introduced a system called “payments on account” for assesses who pay most of their tax through Self-Assessment.
 If the Self-Assessment bill of a person is more than £1,000, then his/her tax needs to be paid on account.
 But, if more than 80% of one’s income gets taxed through PAYE, then this system won’t apply on him/her.

-Once a business opts for claiming simplified expenses it needs to stick to it throughout the life of the business or the life of asset regarding which simplified expenses are claimed.
+Once your business opts for claiming simplified expenses it needs to stick to it throughout the life of the business or the life of asset regarding which simplified expenses are claimed.

 Here is a sample letter containing the company UTR.